 - Lesbian Vampire: Dracula's Daughter gets a detailed examination, as likely the first cinematic example, though it's only implied.

-- N-Word Privileges: It is mentioned how the N-word in film is usually only used between black characters or to set a character up as a villain, but the F word is quite often used in a relaxed way by straight characters, often to deny being gay.
+- N-Word Privileges: It is mentioned how the N-word in film is usually only used between black characters or to set a character up as a villain, but "faggot" is quite often used in a relaxed way by straight characters, often to deny being gay.